Baja California Sur & North East Mexico

-One of Juan’s friends had caught Peninsular Myotis, a BCS endemic that had been split from Cave Myotis (M. velifer) though might be lumped back in with it, on a farm close to San Juan de Los Planes. which is just south of La Paz.
+One of Juan’s friends had caught Peninsular Myotis, a BCS endemic that had been split from Cave Myotis (M. velifer) though in 2023 was lumped back in with it, on a farm close to San Juan de Los Planes. which is just south of La Paz.
 We spent a night in a hotel in the small beach community there and set up a net over a tank on the farm at dusk.

 We caught several Peninsular Myotis, as well as a Canyon Bat (aka Western Pipistrelle).

 Traps in the desert near the hotel caught our target species – the Cerralvo Pocket Mouse (Chaetodipus siccus) – as well as more Eva’s Desert Mice (Peromyscus eva).

 We spent a night in Loreto, 4 hours’ drive north of La Paz.

 Traps set around here caught our target Little Desert Pocket Mouse, as well as more Eva’s Desert Mice.

 At the nearby Misión San Francisco Javier de Viggé-Biaundó we looked for the local subspecies of Rock Squirrel, that some believe is a different species in Baja.

 From the mision entrance, you should walk through the gardens and head down to the right to a small crop field next door.
 A local farmer explained the field was full of squirrels, and that the squirrels were full of his corn.
 It took 15 minutes to spot a couple of them emerging from the stone wall in the picture above.